The Uncle Al Show: History

 The show's origins were completely by happenstance.
-In the summer of 1949, then-General Manager Mort Watters asked Lewis (hired on two months earlier as WCPO's first art director) to host an hour-long filler show called Al's Corner Drugstore, in which Lewis, dressed in a soda jerk's uniform, would take phone-in requests for songs which he would play on his accordion, which would later become one of his many trademarks along with his straw boater hat.
+In the summer of 1949, then-General Manager Mort Watters asked Lewis (hired two months earlier as WCPO's first art director) to host an hour-long filler show called Al's Corner Drugstore, in which Lewis, dressed in a soda jerk's uniform, would take phone-in requests for songs which he would play on his accordion, which would later become one of his many trademarks along with his straw boater hat.

-At that time, the show was not aired in a closed set, so people could walk in from off the street to watch the show in person.
+At that time, the show was not aired on a closed set, so people could walk in from off the street to watch the show in person.
 Neighborhood children began doing just that, and Lewis, having a natural affinity for children, invited them onto the stage during the show.
 The same kids would return on subsequent occasions bringing friends, and they all took to calling Lewis "Uncle Al".

 When mothers began calling into the station requesting tickets to be on The Uncle Al Show, a Cincinnati institution was born.
 The Uncle Al Show made its official début on June 12, 1950.
-Having originally started as a 15-minute outing, it quickly expanded into an hour long show airing three episodes daily:
+Originally a 15-minute outing, it quickly expanded into an hour long show airing three episodes daily: